Saturday, 8 April 2017

 Revisited - Auberge de l’ill–A Little Bit of Heaven in the French Countryside–and the Hotel des Berges

-This second visit was on the way to another Easter Festival at Baden-Baden, Simon Rattle having de-camped from Salzburg to this spa town in Germany.
+This year's visit was on the way to another Easter Festival at Baden-Baden, Simon Rattle having de-camped from Salzburg to this spa town in Germany.
 There are easier ways to get to Baden Baden from Paris, but I promise you that a visit here is totally worth the effort.

 Awarded its 3rd Michelin star in 1967, this is a superb experience.
 You can’t think of it as just a gastronomic meal, everything is perfect, from the ambiance and restaurant itself to the friendly and welcoming service.
 Incredibly lucky with the weather this year we drove from Strasbourg to Illhaeusern on a cool but totally clear day.
 You couldn’t have a much more idyllic setting, with both the restaurant and the hotel leading straight on to the river.
-Arriving just after a rainstorm with the sun coming out you could see how spectacular this place must be in the summer, when you can sit outside and have your drinks on the terrace.
+In the summer you can sit outside and have your drinks on the terrace.

 I’m not of course a food critic, so I won’t wax too lyrical about what I had to eat other than to say that every bite was absolutely delicious.
 What I can say is that whatever you choose you won’t be disappointed – this is one of the very best restaurants in France which lives up to its reputation in every way.
 The meal goes on from one delicious course or treat to another, ending with perfect home-made (of course) chocolates that although you know you should resist you simply can’t.
 There’s very little that can be resisted here.
 Don’t bother to wear anything too tight girls – a little word of warning.